 3. Try Landscape Architecture

 If you’re interested in bringing out the beauty in nature, then landscape architecture is one of the best outdoor jobs for you.
-Although you’ll need a proper degree and an operating license from your state to start working this job, the essential requirement is creativity and an eye for detail.
+Although you’ll need a proper degree and an operating license from your state to start working this job, the essential requirements are creativity and an eye for detail.

-As a landscape architect, you’ll be designing everything from recreational parks, terrace gardens, botanical gardens, playgrounds, and even parks for official estates and backyards for family homes.
+As a landscape architect, you’ll design recreational parks, terrace gardens, botanical gardens, playgrounds, and even parks for official estates and backyards for family homes.

-Mainly, the job involves staying on the field and executing the site plans you create, but you’ll have to start by pitching potential clients.
-First, you assess the site you have at hand and form a rough idea of what needs to be done depending on its utility and size.
+The job mainly involves staying on the field and executing the site plans you create, but you’ll have to start by pitching potential clients.
+First, you assess the site you have at hand and form a rough idea of what needs to be done, depending on its utility and size.

-After that, you provide a cost estimate to your client, who will then decide whether your proposal fits his vision or not.
+After that, you provide a cost estimate to your client, who will then decide whether your proposal fits his vision.

-Although planning out those beautiful landscapes does require some office work, you’ll still be working to enhance the natural attributes around us.
+Although planning out those beautiful landscapes does require some office work, you’ll still be working to enhance the natural attributes around you.

 If your ultimate goal is to contribute to environmental conservation and sustainable living, this outdoor job is ideal for earning money and simultaneously fulfilling your motive.